WhiteStar-Communications/HyperSpace-Service/README.md

 ### Commands

-**Load or create a VPN configuration**

- - {"cmd":"load"}

-**Start the tunnel.** It is required to provide a value for `myIPv4Address`.
+**Starts the tunnel.** It is required to provide a value for `myIPv4Address`.
 However, the other parameters are optional.

 - {"cmd": "start",
-   "myIPv4Address": "10.1.0.0",
+   "myIPv4Address": "5.5.5.5",
-   "includedRoutes": ["123.123.123.123/32"],
+   "includedRoutes": ["5.5.5.6/32"],
    "excludedRoutes": [],
    "dnsMatches": ["hs"],
    "dnsMap": { "someServer.hs": ["10.1.0.53"] }}